rachsmithcodes/rachsmith.com/src/content/notes/i-will-teach-you-to-be-rich.md

 added: 2023-03-27 06:49
 updated: 2023-03-27 06:49
 tags: [podcasts]
 excerpt: "I listen to a podcast called I Will Teach You To Be Rich.
-Finance expert Remit Sethi sits down with a couple and helps them with their financial situation and relationship with each other (as it pertains to money)."
+Finance expert Ramit Sethi sits down with a couple and helps them with their financial situation and relationship with each other (as it pertains to money)."
 publish: true
 ---

 I listen to a podcast called I Will Teach You To Be Rich.
 My husband listens to it too, and we often discuss it afterwards.
 It is like our version of watching reality TV.

-In the podcast, finance expert Remit Sethi sits down with a couple and helps them with their financial situation and relationship with each other (as it pertains to money).
+In the podcast, finance expert Ramit Sethi sits down with a couple and helps them with their financial situation and relationship with each other (as it pertains to money).
 It is fascinating stuff.

 One thing that continues to blow my mind is that people are willing to go on this widely listened-to podcast and share personal information about their relationships and finances.
 That is something I would never ever EVER do.